garmoshka-mo/golf-mob/README.md

 - watch - Turn on dev mode, reboot
 - Connect iPhone with cable, re-connect to make Watch appear in devices
 - If connection to watch hangs - reboot Watch, reboot iPhone.
+Sometimes need to reboot even laptop.
+- ? charge Watch and wear on hand.
+On charging station watch network may glitch.

 ### Android